-Section 1.
-The DIA finds that the recitals set forth above are true and correct and are incorporated herein by this reference.

-Section 2.
-By approval of this Resolution, the DIA in its capacity as the CRA for the Downtown Northbank Community Redevelopment Area authorizes the CEO to extend the

-Execution Date of a Lease Termination Agreement from 90 days from approval by the DIA Board to no later than November 30, 2025.
+- Section 1.
+The DIA finds that the recitals set forth above are true and correct and are incorporated herein by this reference. - Section 2.
+By approval of this Resolution, the DIA in its capacity as the CRA for the Downtown Northbank Community Redevelopment Area authorizes the CEO to extend the Execution Date of a Lease Termination Agreement from 90 days from approval by the DIA Board to no later than November 30, 2025. - Section 3.

-Section 3.
 The CEO is authorized and instructed to take all necessary action to effectuate the purpose of this Resolution, including negotiation and execution of a lease termination agreement or equivalent document.

-Section 4.
-This Resolution shall become effective on the date it is signed by the Chair of the DIA Board.
+Section 4. of the DIA Board.
+This Resolution shall become effective on the date it is signed ed by the Chair

+WITNESS: DOWNTOWN INVESTMENT AUTHOR ITY

-Patrick Krechowski, Esq., Chair
+Patrick Krechowski, Esq., Chair Date

+VOTE: In Favor: Opposed: Abstained: